-e.
+d.
 Key management personnel

-The key management personnel of the Academy Trust comprise the senior management team as listed on page 1.
-There total amount of employee benefits (including employer National Insurance and pension contributions) received by key management personnel for their services to the Academy Trust during the year ended 31 August 2020 was £741,588 (2019: £564,955).
+The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £824,039 (2020 - £741,588).